Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 • we pay him 1.85 CHF/l

-• In the supermarket in Switzerland, 1 liter of organic milk costs about the same
+• in Swiss supermarkets, 1l of organic milk costs about the same

-• The purchase price for organic milk in Switzerland is currently (November 2021) 80 centimes per liter.
-The purchase price for conventional milk is approximately 65 centimes.
+• The price paid by a dairy for organic milk in Switzerland is currently (November 2021) 80 cents/l.
+The price for conventional milk is about 65 cents.

-• Jonas can therefore redeem about 1 franc more because he markets directly
+• Jonas can therefore earn about 1 franc more because he markets directly

 • Swiss agriculture is heavily subsidized